laravel/docs/validation.md

         $validated = $request->validated();
     }

 If validation fails, a redirect response will be generated to send the user back to their previous location.
 The errors will also be flashed to the session so they are available for display.
-If the request was an AJAX request, a HTTP response with a 422 status code will be returned to the user including a JSON representation of the validation errors.
+If the request was an AJAX request, an HTTP response with a 422 status code will be returned to the user including a JSON representation of the validation errors.

 #### Adding After Hooks To Form Requests